 Additional information concerning the ADAT program is available online at ADA.org/adat.
-The ADAT website contains the ADAT Examination Guide, which provides further details concerning administration of the ADAT Program, as well as a set of practice test questions.
+The ADAT website contains the ADAT Candidate Guide, which provides further details concerning administration of the ADAT Program.
+The ADAT website contains a wealth of information about the ADAT, including: